 What’s the reason why they can’t save?
 And why do most people fail at saving money?

 There are many factors.
 And a few are beyond our control, such as scarcity of jobs that offer adequate income, or suddenly having to care for a sick family member.

 However, most of the other factors why people can’t save are internal.
 Such as, lack of self-control over impulsive buying or having no discipline to follow a budget.

-Interestingly, a lot of them know that the main reason why they can’t save is that they have these bad financial habits.
+Interestingly, a lot of them know that the reasons why they can’t save are these bad financial habits.
 And will even admit to trying to change for the better at some point, but then eventually failed.

 If you’re one of them, then how can you succeed at replacing these bad money habits with good ones?
 How can you turn your financial situation around and transform from being a spender to a saver?

-I believe the answer is by consciously sticking to the good habit.
+I believe the answer is by being more intentional and consciously sticking to the good habit.